-Any (non-ABSN) student wanting to register for more than 18 credit hours in any semester will need to obtain prior written approval from the Associate Provost.
+Any (non-ABSN) student wanting to register for more than 18 credit hours in any semester will need to obtain prior written approval from the Dean of Liberal Arts and Sciences.
 MercyPLUS students may not take more than 12 credits per quarter.
 Due to the accelerated nature of their program, ABSN students are granted an exception to this policy.